elys-network/elys/x/perpetual/spec/04_keeper.md

 ### Health Updates

-`UpdateMTPHealth` and `UpdatePoolHealth` ensure the health of MTPs and pools are calculated and maintained.
+`GetMTPHealth` and `UpdatePoolHealth` ensure the health of MTPs and pools are calculated and maintained.

 ### Utility Functions